 Whether you own a central air conditioning unit, heat pump, or even a ductless mini-split, Hilliside’s HVAC technicians have the training, certifications, and knowledge to repair these cooling systems.

 If your air conditioning system has stopped working, call us at 302-738-4144 (DE&PA) or 410-398-2146 (MD).
 We’ll come to your home and give you an HONEST ESTIMATE for any Central Air Conditioning/Heat Pump/Ductless A/C repair.

 Common Problems with Cooling Systems

 Here are some common problems with residential A/C systems.
 You might be able to resolve some of them yourself.
-If your air conditioner unit is leaking refrigerant or you can’t get it to work, please call us and schedule an A/C repair service.
+If your air conditioner unit is leaking refrigerant or can’t get it to work, please call us and schedule an A/C repair service.

 We have uneven cooling.
 Inconsistent temperatures are often caused by leaky ducts, insufficient insulation, or blocked registers.
-You can also upgrade to a zoning system to manage temperatures in certain areas or invest in a ductless heating and cooling system.
+You can upgrade to a zoning system to manage temperatures in certain areas or invest in a ductless heating and cooling system.

 My air conditioner is making strange noises.
 Ignoring the strange noises from your A/C may turn minor issues into major expenses.
 Modern cooling systems are quieter than ever with sound-dampening technology.
 Mysterious noises:

 - Banging is usually a sure sign that there’s a loose or broken part